Wave, Listen to Me! episode 1 anime review

 Finally, I just wanted to add that if you enjoyed Wave, Listen to Me!, I really recommend tracking down the live action Japanese film, Welcome Back, Mr. McDonald: a heartwarming comedy set in, you guessed it, a radio studio!
 It was almost certainly an influence on Wave, Listen to Me!.

-One reply on “Wave, Listen to Me! episode 1 anime review”
+One response to “Wave, Listen to Me! episode 1 anime review”

 Leave a Reply